Bereavement support for the whole family, as long as it's needed

 We stay alongside families, offering support and friendship, throughout their child's life and after death.

-On average, most children and families who use CHSW hospices use our service for seven or eight years.
+On average, most children and families who use CHSW hospices use our service for an average of six years, many for longer.
 This means that the child and family develop a very close relationship with the care team staff.
 For this reason, after their child's death it is the same care staff who provide bereavement support to the family, for as long as they need it.
 Bereavement care is tailored to the needs and wishes of the family and many return to our annual Remembering Day or Bereavement Weekend at each hospice.
 We have also created thriving support groups with parents who draw great comfort from the friendship and support of others who understand what they are going through.
 Starborn Dads is a support group geared specifically to the needs of fathers, whilst Starborn Mums is a group for mothers.
 Both groups provide a whole range of activities, but support is also offered between group members through the year.